IngramCapa/CV/README.md

 ## Skills

+### Self starter

-### Adaptable team player, engaging consistently with partners of all levels
+### Adaptable team player

-Working in agile, multi-disciplinary teams during my time in both HR and IT, proved invaluable during group projects at Makers, due to the diversity of my cohort.
-I was able to
+Working in agile, multi-disciplinary teams during my time in both HR and IT, proved invaluable during group projects at Makers, due to the diversity of backgrounds in my cohort.
+This allowed me to contribute to delivering Minimum Viable Products (MVPs) under the guidance of a simulated product owner over 2-day sprints, focusing on using agile methodologies in a team context; I was also scrum master and documented the coding journey.

+### Capacity to plan, negotiate and prioritize effectively within appropriate timeframes

+Whilst pursuing the intensive course at Makers Academy, I drew heavily on my experience as a Software Development Trainee at Dogs Trust, where I delivered projects in Microsoft Dynamics CRM, Dynamics 365 on-cloud and developed solid foundations in SQL and database management; among them the integration of a third party service which replaced a paper voucher scheme for partner vet practices and migrating database functionality to the cloud, in line with GDPR practices.

+As a Recruitment Officer, I was part of a year-long working group that lead to the successful implementation of a third party bespoke recruitment system.
+As the most tech-savvy person in the team, I acted as liaison, translating requirements and communicating them to the tech team.
+The project's result was an increase response rates to candidates, it eliminated incomplete applications and led to faster selection times - crucial improvements when dealing with hundreds of applications on a weekly basis.

+### Leadership and people management

+### Adept communicator, engaging consistently with stakeholders of all levels
-I have extensive experience working in international teams, using multiple languages in public-facing roles, and managing and training people.
+I have extensive experience working in international teams, using multiple languages in public-facing roles

+and managing and training people. my previous experience as an hr person where i had to be inclusive in my communication in people-facing roles

 ## Experience